AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

     ```

-## CentOS 8.0: The version update of the image in the public image list leads to the change of public image version number of created instances
+## CentOS 8.0: The version update of the public image leads to the change of image version number of created instances

--   Problem description: After you connect to an instance created from the centos\_8\_0\_x64\_20G\_alibase\_20200218.vhd public image, you check the system version of the instance, and find that the system version is CentOS 8.1.
+-   Problem description: After you connect to an instance created from the centos\_8\_0\_x64\_20G\_alibase\_20200218.vhd public image, you find that the system version of the instance is CentOS 8.1.

     ```
     root@ecshost:~$ lsb\_release -a